ChathurangaKCD/platform/renderer2/README.md

 ## Patch operations

 Addons patch already-rendered resources using JSON pointer–like paths with a few extensions (array filters, deep merge).
-The engine currently supports the following operations:
+Under the hood, renderer2 now delegates `add`, `replace`, and `remove` to the battle-tested [`github.com/evanphx/json-patch`](https://github.com/evanphx/json-patch) implementation; array filters are resolved into concrete JSON Pointer paths before we invoke the library.
+A custom deep-merge handler is retained for `merge`.
+The engine supports the following operations:

 ### `add`